Churton Park: Mining

 There are historic gold mining shafts in the area.
 Tawa Flats All Luck Gold Mining Company shafts of 1881 included one now buried beneath Erlestoke Crescent.

-Public Transport
+Public transport

-The suburb consists of two routes operated by Tranzurban.
-The Route 1 connects Churton Park to Johnsonville, the city centre, Newtown and Island Bay.
+The suburb consists of two public routes, and multiple school routes operated by Metlink, a subsidiary under Tranzurban.
+The Route 1 connects Churton Park to Johnsonville, the city center, Newtown and Island Bay.
 The Route 19 acts as a Johnsonville loop.
 A separate service along Middleton Road connects Johnsonville to Tawa and Porirua.

-A 2017 report said that a proposed commuter railway station near Churton Park on the Kapiti Line (and actually in Glenside) was too expensive.
+There were plans for a train station in Churton Park, however, a 2017 report said that the proposed commuter railway station near Churton Park on the Kāpiti Line (and actually in Glenside) was too expensive.